evolvingstuff/vdw2/content/posts/quarterly-vitamin-d3-is-too-infrequent-it-increases-the-occurrence-of-pneumonia.md

     "date": "2012-06-29",
     "categories": [
         "Breathing",
-        "How, when to take Vit.
-D"
+        "How, and when"
     ],
     "tags": [
         "Breathing",
-        "How, when to take Vit.
-D",
+        "How, and when",
         "bacteria",
         "bone",
         "bone cancer",